duarteio/Home-Credit-Default-Risk_Kaggle/README.md

 To be able to access the data, you will need to log into Kaggle website, to go to https://www.kaggle.com/c/home-credit-default-risk/rules and to click on the "I Understand and Accept" button to gain access.

+# Requirements
+The execution of all programs require the following programs:
+1. python3 (required modules are listed in requirements.txt)
+2. SQLite

 # Setting environment
 Clone this repository and follow the steps to configure environment.